samdjian/BuddzyPic/README.md

             *   `color`: The color of the text.
             *   `rotation`: The rotation of the text.
             *   `background`, `backgroundColor`, or `background-color`: Background color behind the text.
 Optional.
             *   `backgroundCornerRadius` or `background-corner-radius`: Corner radius for the background.
-Optional.
+Accepts a single number or CSS-style values to control each corner individually.
             *   `backgroundPadding` or `background-padding`: Internal padding around the text when a background is used.
+Accepts a single number or CSS-style values for top/right/bottom/left.
 Optional, default is 6 pixels.
             *   Backgrounds include a small internal margin and span all text lines, including those created with `<br>`.
             *   `shadow`: Object containing shadow properties.
 Optional.
                 *   `color`: The color of the shadow.
 Optional, default is 'black'.